Get Help Now

 Response from the owner

-Hi Julie, thank you for bringing this to our attention.
+Hi Sameer, thank you for bringing this to our attention.
 We want to connect with you to learn more.
 Please contact us at socialmedia@ardenthealth.com with your full name, phone contact information, patient name, and any additional details regarding your experience.
 Please include Hillcrest Medical Center in the subject line of the email.
 Thank you. - Lori

 1